Who can become a reader?

 If you have a conflict of interest (personal, professional, or financial), do not read the book.
 Please choose another book on our list.

-What if I encounter technical problems?
+What if I encounter technical problems, or I have any questions or concerns?

 What if a book contains distressing or sensitive material?